General guidance and strategies to develop speech, language and communication

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know what to do and have the resources to support all teenagers' speech, language and communication."
+The resources here will help you reach the outcome: "I know what to do and have the resources to support all toddlers' speech, language and communication."

 Click the star icon next to the items you want to save and view them in your pathway

 Short videos demonstrating strategies and ideas for easy, fun games for you to use in your day to day interactions with toddlers.
 This information can be shared with parents and carers so that they can also be used at home.
 The information is broken down according to the child's age and the suggestions can be used flexibly, in any language, by both parents and practitioners.

 The Balanced System Scheme for Schools and Settings is a whole system approach to improving outcomes for children across the range of speech, language and communication needs for any setting that supports children.
 The framework enables a setting to understand existing need and provision for speech, language and communication and develop provision to address the gaps.
 The framework supports a setting to demonstrate impact of the support for speech, language and communication.

 Tiny Happy People